A Quick Note & EXCERPT: “I Can’t Say That… Can I?” August 30, 2025

 — quoted from the special concurrence opinion for Beck v.
 State, 396 So.
 2d 645 (1980) by Alabama Supreme Court Justice Oscar W. Adams

-Throughout his career as an attorney in private practice, Oscar William Adams, Jr. litigated various kinds of cases on behalf of Martin Luther King Jr. and the National Association for the Advancement of Colored People (NAACP), as well as school desegregation (e.g., Armstrong v.
+Throughout his career as an attorney in private practice, Oscar William Adams, Jr. litigated various kinds of cases on behalf of Martin Luther King Jr. and the National Association for the Advancement of Colored People (NAACP), as well as cases focused on school desegregation (e.g., Armstrong v.
 Board of Education of City of Birmingham, Ala., 220 F. Supp.
 217 (N.D.
 Ala.
 1963)); discrimination cases (e.g., Terry v.
 Elmwood Cemetery, 307 F. Supp.
 369 (N.D.
 Ala.
 1969) and Pettway v.
 AMERICAN CAST IRON PIPE COMPANY, 332 F. Supp.
 811 (N.D.
 Ala.
 1970)); and voting rights cases.

 He became the first African American to serve on an Alabama appellate court on October 10, 1980, when an Alabama Supreme Court justice retired due to health issues.
-Eleven days before was sworn in, the court heard arguments for Beck v.
+Eleven days before he was sworn in, the court heard arguments for Beck v.
 State, 396 So.
 2d 645 (1980), a case about the death penalty and how it was applied.
 The court’s decision would include a history of the death penalty in Alabama and highlight a period of injustices.
-However, stating that “during part of Alabama’s history, [what offenses authorized the imposition of death] reflected the interaction and relative position of the races, especially during the period prior to the Civil War, when slaves and free Negroes were admittedly singled out for special treatment insofar as capital punishment was concerned.
-Nevertheless, with that one exception…” made it sound as if the death penalty was rarely applied to innocent people purely based on their race – completely negating the fact that (in their lifetimes) it had been thusly applied multiple times.
+However, the court’s statement that “during part of Alabama’s history, [what offenses authorized the imposition of death] reflected the interaction and relative position of the races, especially during the period prior to the Civil War, when slaves and free Negroes were admittedly singled out for special treatment insofar as capital punishment was concerned.
+Nevertheless, with that one exception…” made it sound as if the death penalty was rarely applied to innocent people purely based on their race — completely negating the fact that (in their lifetimes) it had been thusly applied multiple times.
 Mr. Adams, Jr. was sworn in on December 17th, listened to a recording of the argument and, two days later, wrote a special concurrence.
 It was his first official statement from the bench.

 “In the early seventies, blacks argued for bifurcated jury trials, and this Court today has mandated such for the State of Alabama.
 In the seventies, blacks asked that sentences for rape and other offenses be not discriminatorily and freakishly imposed.”